dyclee/breakeven-frontend/README.md

 </div>

-A bill-splitting application that allow users to create expenses and request payment from other users, 'friend' other users, cash out their balance, and notify users of unpaid expenses
+An expense-tracking application that allow users to record their financial data and personal expenses by creating new expenses, paying off past expenses, and request payments from other users.
+Users can 'friend' other users, cash out their balance, and notify their friends of unpaid expenses

 **Github Backend URL**
 * https://github.com/dyclee/breakeven-backend